azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

                               OR
           (b) Run Set-AzSKTenantSecuritySolutionSecretStorage command provided in step 4.b.
                               OR
-          (c) you can get this resources id by going into Azure Portal --> Subscription where key vault resource created --> KeyVaultHostingRG --> Click on Key Vault resource --> Secrets --> Select 'SecretName' --> Copy 'Secret Identifier'.
+          (c) you can get this secret identifier by going into Azure Portal --> Subscription where key vault resource created --> KeyVaultHostingRG --> Click on Key Vault resource --> Secrets --> Select 'SecretName' --> Copy 'Secret Identifier'.

 #>